Recursion does not always help: Equipotence

 (Recall that the conditional is an extended polynomial.)

-We have $\vdash_{\lambda\Y} Z\underline{0}_\alpha = \underline{0}_\alpha$.
-However, using induction on $k$, one shows that $\vdash_{\lambda\Omega^+}\widetilde{\Y}_\alpha^{(k)} F\underline{l}_\alpha = \Omega_\alpha$ when $k+l < m$.
-So $\vdash_{\lambda\Omega^+}\widetilde{\Y}_\alpha^{(h(\alpha \rightarrow \alpha))}F\underline{0}_\alpha = \Omega_\alpha$ in particular.
-Hence, by Lemma~\ref{upsynt}, we have $\vdash_{\lambda\Y}\Y_\alpha F\underline{0}_\alpha = \Omega_\alpha$.
-So $\vdash_{\lambda\Y} \underline{0}_\alpha = \Omega_{\alpha}$ contradicting the consistency of $\lambda\Y$. \end{proof}
+We have $\vdash_{\lambda\Y} Z\underline{0}_\sigma = \underline{0}_\sigma$.
+However, using induction on $k$, one shows that $\vdash_{\lambda\Omega^+}\widetilde{\Y}_\sigma^{(k)} F\underline{l}_\sigma = \Omega_\sigma$ when $k+l < m$.
+So $\vdash_{\lambda\Omega^+}\widetilde{\Y}_\sigma^{(h(\sigma \rightarrow \sigma))}F\underline{0}_\sigma = \Omega_\sigma$ in particular.
+Hence, by Lemma~\ref{upsynt}, we have $\vdash_{\lambda\Y}\Y_\sigma F\underline{0}_\sigma = \Omega_\sigma$.
+So $\vdash_{\lambda\Y} \underline{0}_\sigma = \Omega_{\sigma}$ contradicting the consistency of $\lambda\Y$. \end{proof}

-It follows that comparisons to a suitably large fixed number are not $\alpha$-definable either.
+It follows that comparisons to a suitably large fixed number are not $\sigma$-definable either.
 Using a similar bounded recursion depth argument one can obtain Zakrzewski's result~\cite{Zak07} that $\lfloor{n/2}\rfloor$ is not uniformly definable.

 Using the flow analysis technique we can also prove Statman's decidability result.
-We have a version of Lemma~\ref{flow} for the $\lambda\Y$-calculus: \begin{fact} A closed $\lambda\Y$ term $M$ has a $\lambda\beta\eta$ normal form iff $t_\sigma(\O\sem{M}) = \top$. \end{fact} \begin{proof} The implication from left to right follows from Lemma~\ref{flow}.
-In the other direction, as $\O\sem{M} = \O\sem{\widetilde{M}}$, the same lemma tells us that $\widetilde{M}$ has a proper normal form.
-The conclusion follows, by Lemma~\ref{upsynt}. \end{proof} Statman's result then follows as it is evidently decidable for closed $\lambda\Y$ terms $M$ whether or not $t_\sigma(\O\sem{M}) = \top$.
-We remark that, using a different flow analysis, one can obtain another of Statman's results, that it is decidable whether a given $\lambda\Y$ term has a head normal form.
+We have a version of Lemma~\ref{flowcor} for the $\lambda\Y$-calculus: \begin{lemma} A closed $\lambda\Y$-term $M\!:\!\sigma$ is provably equal to a closed $\lambda$-term (equivalently, has a $\lambda\beta\eta$ normal form) if, and only if, $t_\sigma(\O\sem{M}) = \top$. \end{lemma} \begin{proof} The implication from left to right follows from Lemma~\ref{flow}.
+In the other direction, as $\O\sem{M} = \O\sem{\widetilde{M}}$ and $\widetilde{M}$ has a normal form, the same lemma tells us that $\widetilde{M}$ has a proper normal form.
+The conclusion follows, by Lemma~\ref{upsynt}. \end{proof} Statman's result then follows as it is evidently decidable for closed $\lambda\Y$-terms $M$ whether or not $t_\sigma(\O\sem{M}) = \top$.
+We remark that, using a different flow analysis, one can obtain another of Statman's results, that it is decidable whether a given $\lambda\Y$-term has a head normal form.
 One takes: